sindresorhus/got/documentation/2-options.md

 **Note:** Explicitly set headers take precedence over piped headers.
 Piped headers are only copied when a header is not already explicitly set.

 Useful for proxy scenarios when explicitly enabled.
-Got automatically omits `host`, hop-by-hop headers, and headers nominated by `Connection`, but you may still want to filter out app-specific sensitive headers like `Authorization`, `Cookie`, etc.
+Got automatically omits `host`, `authorization`, `cookie`, `cookie2`, `set-cookie`, `set-cookie2`, hop-by-hop headers, and headers nominated by `Connection`/`Proxy-Connection`.
+Got cannot know which app-specific headers are sensitive.
+Leave `copyPipedHeaders` disabled and copy only safe headers manually, or explicitly omit those headers before piping.
+If you trust the upstream and want to forward credentials, pass them explicitly in `headers`.

 **Example: Opt in to automatic header copying for proxy scenarios**